 Education on Drug and Alcohol Misuse

 Prevention and education in the workplace are key components to providing and maintaining a safe environment for all employees.
 Employers have many options to implement addiction awareness into their training programs.
 Leaders in an organization can be trained to identify substance misuse and dependence and take the proper action to help employees when problems arise.

-No one is asking you to turn off the television or avoid the Super Bowl party this year (although if you are new to recovery, you may want to say “no thanks”).
+No one is asking you to turn off the television or avoid the Super Bowl party, or any party, year (although if you are new to recovery, “no thanks” is always an option).
 If you drink alcohol, eat, drink lots of water, or substitute alcohol with a mocktail intermittently.
 Plan for your ride home with a sober friend or ride service (don’t be that “guy” who wakes up Monday morning on the host’s couch).